Papua New Guinea

 • Ensure the annual adoption, review, and evaluation of a terms of reference, including a member compact upholding the centrality of protection, addressing gender-based violence, accountability to affected people, and protection from sexual exploitation and abuse by aid workers.

-• Ensure regular meetings of the Disaster Management Team.
+• Ensure regular monthly meetings of the Disaster Management Team and the Inter-Cluster Coordination Group.

 • Support semi-annual joint meetings of the DMT and National Disaster Committee.

-• Deliver monitoring, analysis and reporting of humanitarian situations.
+• Deliver regular monitoring, analysis and reporting of humanitarian concerns.

-• Support coordination of international humanitarian response, including needs assessment and humanitarian financing.
+• Enable the coordination of international humanitarian responses in country, including needs assessment and humanitarian financing.

 • Review and revise contingency plans and planning efforts.